Fire Protection Specialist Trainee 1

 - Appropriate part-time and volunteer experience, which can be verified, will be accepted on a prorated basis.

-- New York State residence is not required to take the exam.
+- New York State residency is not required to take the exam.

 As a Fire Protection Specialist Trainee 1, you would be required to serve a traineeship consisting of classroom training and on-the-job work experience.
 During your first year, you would be required to obtain certification as a Fire Instructor 1 and Hazardous Materials Technician.
 Upon successfully completing one year as a Trainee 1, you would be advanced to Fire Protection Specialist Trainee 2.
 A Fire Protection Specialist Trainee 2 will also participate in classroom training and learn through performing tasks on-the-job.
 You will also be required to obtain certification in two of the following: Fire Investigator 1, Code Enforcement Official, Structural Collapse Rescue Technician, Fire Officer 1, Hazardous Materials Advanced Technician, or Fire Instructor 2.